-Granted Audeze have shown us a path here before with the iSINE series IEMs proving indeed that full-range planar technology can be shrunk down to incredible sizes and still produce a top quality sound so I do expect the weight war to a work in progress for some time to come.
+Granted Audeze has shown us a path here before with the iSINE series IEMs proving indeed that full-range planar technology can be shrunk down to incredible sizes and still produce a top-quality sound so I do expect the weight war to a work in progress for some time to come.

 Materials & Finish

 The DX is finished to a very high level with a mix of premium leather for the band and cups and some solid aluminum alloy for the gimbals and frame finished in matte black paint.
 You will not find a hint of creaks or flex noise anywhere in the SINE DX frame, it is dead quiet.